When you just can’t go on

 Deconstruction and reconstruction on this website

 My experience and ideas will probably not be the same as yours, but if you are on a journey to review or reconstruct your christian faith, welcome!
 I hope you find something helpful here.
+Below are pages on both the personal and the belief aspects of deconstruction.

 Read more about faith deconstruction